zulamit/zwallet/docs/advanced/advanced-send.md

 than specified
 5. If checked, the transaction also shields the transparent balance (if any)
 6. The maximum amount per output note.
-If this is less that the amount sent, the app will create several notes.
+If this is less than the amount sent, the app will create several notes.
 The change is not subject to this cap